American National Carbide

-American National Carbide is a privately held company that manufactures tungsten carbide products and is headquartered in Tomball, Texas, which is just northwest of Houston.
-Also known as "ANC," the company specializes in the production of finished carbide tools for metalworking, rock drilling, and wear applications and is one of a few companies worldwide that is able to recycle tungsten carbide scrap into raw material.
-ANC, a member of the United States Cutting Tool Institute, was founded in 1970 and sells its products worldwide.
+American National Carbide was a privately held company that manufactured tungsten carbide products and was headquartered in Tomball, Texas, which is just northwest of Houston.
+Also known as "ANC," the company specialized in the production of finished carbide tools for metalworking, rock drilling, and wear applications and was one of a few companies worldwide that was able to recycle tungsten carbide scrap into raw material.
+ANC, a member of the United States Cutting Tool Institute, was founded in 1970 and sold its products worldwide.

 In June 2012, American National Carbide announced a $2.5 million expansion of its raw material production operation.

+In January 2023, ANC was forced to cease operations permanently.
+In August 2023, the company's principal owner, Greg Stroud, announced the launch of a newly formed entity, a manufacturer/distributor called AmeriServ Supply, which was established to service customers of American National Carbide by providing tungsten carbide cutting and wear products formerly produced by ANC.